kinow/auto-mhm-test-domains/README.md

 1. Internet connection
 2. Linux
-3. Autosubmit 4.0.76 (e.g. `pip install autosubmit==4.0.76`)
+3. Autosubmit 4.0.98 or greater (e.g. `pip install autosubmit==4.0.98`)
-4. Docker & Singularity 3.11.x for containers
+4. Docker & Singularity 3.11.x or greater for running the container
-5. password-less `sudo` for the user running Autosubmit (as it will try to create the container as part of the workflow)

 For a list of software used, besides `mHM`, see the [`Dockerfile`][dockerfile].

-> NOTE: You can use `visudo`, for example, to enable password-less
->       `sudo` when building Singularity containers:
->       `<MY-USER> ALL=(ALL) NOPASSWD:/usr/local/bin/singularity`

 ## Build the containers